About the Library

 Welcome to the Fleet Library at RISD.
-We are now in our tenth year in this library space; over the past decade, not only have we enjoyed providing collections, services and instruction, we have also hosted a wonderful array of exhibits, programs and events.
-At the same time we substantially increased the virtual RISD Library, with an ever larger range of digital resources from ebooks and articles to digital images —and even a library-sponsored student podcast, now in its third year.
+We are now in our twelfth year in this library space; over this time, not only have we enjoyed providing collections, services and instruction, we have also hosted a wonderful array of exhibits, programs and events.
+At the same time we substantially increased our online presence with an ever larger range of digital resources from ebooks and articles to digital images —and even a library-sponsored student podcast, now in its third year.
 We strive to provide collections and resources that represent diverse creative practice, past and present.

 firstname.lastname@example.org | 401 709-5909